rossbar/caltech-hpc-user-docs/quickstart.md

 ### Downloading the example

-We'll use the `mnist` example from a fork of the [`pytorch/examples`][gh-pt_examples] for our example workflow.
+We'll use the `mnist` example from a fork of the [`pytorch/examples`][gh-pt_examples] for this demo.

-The reason we're using a forked version is the example is better illustrate best-practices when working on shared HPC systems: ensuring that data and other components that require a lot of storage (e.g. saved models) are kept separate from source code.
+The reason we're using a forked version is to better illustrate best-practices when working on shared HPC systems: ensuring that data and other components that require a lot of storage (e.g. saved models) are kept separate from source code.